micromdm/micromdm/website/content/blog/wwdc21-declarative-management.md

 2021/06/10 12:51:05 level=info service=nanomdm msg=DeclarativeManagement id=B367CA4B-A874-DDA6-8168-A6295B54C7DF type=User Enrollment (Device) endpoint=declaration-items
 ```

-Here we see the NanoMDM printed the device, the check-in msg, it's type (User Enrollment) and the DeclarativeManagement endpoint ("declaration-items").
+Here we see that NanoMDM printed the enrollment ID, the check-in msg (DeclarativeManagement), it's type (User Enrollment) and the DM endpoint (declaration-items).

-Even cooler this forwared the request over to http://127.0.0.1:5000/declaration-items for processing.
-Our flask should have printed:
+Even cooler this forwared the request over to http://127.0.0.1:5000/declaration-items for processing by appending the endpoint to the DM URL prefix.
+Our flask should have received this and printed:

 ```bash
 127.0.0.1 - - [10/Jun/2021 12:51:05] "GET /declaration-items HTTP/1.1" 200 -
 ```

-What you should then start seeing is the device doing various things with the Declaration Management protocol:
+What you should then start seeing is the device doing various things with the actual Declaration Management protocol:

 * `declaration-items` endpoint fetches all of the declarations.
-* After requesting all of the declaration-tiems and seeing they're all new it will start requesting the individual declarations
+* After requesting all of the declaration-tiems and seeing if they've changed (the first all of them will be new) it will start requesting the individual declarations
-* `declaration/<type>/<uuid>` endpoint are the actual declarations getting fetched.
+* `declaration/<type>/<uuid>` endpoints are the actual declarations getting fetched.
 * The example/initial declarations are all specified directly in the server.
 There's an example set with a couple configurations, an activation, and a management declaration.
 * Importantly you'll also see **status updates**.
-This is a huge feature if done well.
+The device will proactively tell you things about its management state (which is amazing, in general).
+In these cases the status updates are reactionary to the declarations being fetched, but the concept is the same.
 * `status` endpoint will start dumping a lot of JSON for any of the declarations, subscriptions, or other data that the status endpoint supports.

-By way of a simple example this is what a status update looks like:
+Here's an example of what this a status update looks like for changing declartions:

 ```json
 {